Warney Cresswell: Port Vale

 After retiring as a player, Cresswell was appointed manager-coach of Port Vale in May 1936.
 He introduced strict training methods to the club, the emphasis being on fitness, using activities such as running and gymnastics.
 These were combined with relaxed sessions of snooker and billiards.
 The "Valiants" were in the Third Division North, and had spent the majority of the 1935–36 season without a manager.
 He signed winger Gerry Kelly from Chester; right-half Tommy Ward from Grimsby Town; and left-half Spencer Evans from Altrincham.
 He also traded George Stabb to Bradford Park Avenue for Tom Nolan.
 Results began poorly, and so Cresswell signed inside-forward Alfred Dickinson from Everton.
-Vale then became hard to beat, and remained undefeated for thirteen matches between 24 October and 2 January, with central player Fred Obrey proving to be a revelation.
-The team were in fourth place at the turn of the year, however results then tailed off, and Cresswell left the club after the campaign ended with an eleventh-place finish.
+Vale then became hard to beat, and remained undefeated for 13 matches between 24 October and 2 January, with central player Fred Obrey proving to be a revelation.
+The team were in fourth place at the turn of the year.
+However, results then tailed off, and Cresswell left the club after the campaign ended with an eleventh-place finish.

 Northampton Town

-His professional manner seemed to indicate a bright future as manager and in May 1937 he took up the management position at Northampton Town, later being the manager-secretary.
+His professional manner seemed to indicate a bright future as a manager.
+In May 1937, he took up the management position at Northampton Town, later being the manager-secretary.
 He instigated a policy of promoting young players at the County Ground; this came at the expense of established players such as striker Jack Haycox, who was transfer-listed at an asking price of £250.
-Under his stewardship the "Cobblers" finished ninth in the Third Division South in 1937–38 and seventeenth in 1938–39.
+Under his stewardship the "Cobblers" finished ninth in the Third Division South in 1937–38 and 17th in 1938–39.
 In 1947, he was on a short-list of 10 for the post of manager at Newcastle United.
-Instead he took up the position at Dartford, resigning after a poor run of results.
+Instead, he took up the position at Dartford, resigning after a poor run of results.